Egeeio/egee-io/_projects/secret-santa.md

 ### What are the rules

-1. $15 max spending limit.
+1. $10 max spending limit.
 2. Keep it safe!
-(No IRL names, personal addresses, etc. Steam or Amazon wishlists only)
+(No IRL names, personal addresses, etc. Steam or Amazon wishlists only!)
 3. Deliver your gift 🎁 by or before December 28th, 2019.
 4. Have fun!